Kassiopi

 Kassiopi or Cassiopi (Κασσιόπη) is a fishing village and vibrant holiday-making destination of Ancient Greek origin.
 It is situated on the affluent northeast coast of Corfu, Greece.
 Historically significant due to its strategic position overlooking the Corfu Channel, Kassiopi was fortified up until the destruction of its defences by the Republic of Venice.
 The remains of Kassiopi Castle still stand tall above the village and are of considerable archaeological importance.
 Its surroundings have largely been developed with luxury villas.

 Toponomy

 Speculation surrounds the etymological roots of Kassiopi.
 The name may derive from the Temple of Cassius Zeus that the town was celebrated for in antiquity.
 The Cassius in Cassius Zeus has its origins in Mount Casius.
 Another etymological link may be Cassiopeia, the Queen punished by Poseidon for her vanity and who the constellation is also named after.

 Due to the similarity in names there has been confusion between the Kassiopi of Corcyra (now Corfu) and Cassope of Epirus (now mainland Greece).
 One of the earliest literary records of Kassiopi was written by Cicero who uses the name Cassiope and describes a brief stay seeking shelter in the harbour.
-Varations in spelling include Kassiope, Kassope and Kassopi, with a K as well as with a C. Other names that were used by the Venetians include Casopo and Casopoli.
+Variations in spelling include Kassiope, Kassope and Kassopi, with a K as well as with a C. Other names that were used by the Venetians include Casopo and Casopoli.